bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 sudo pip install pyqrcode
 ```

 Create a new python file `gui_clock.py` and start with the code below.
 Make sure bcoin is already running with the `spv_clock.js` script, and then run your new python script with the command `python gui_clock.py`.
 If all goes well you should see a long JSON output, followed by a Bitcoin address and QR code, right in the terminal!
+That magic trick is performed by [PyQRCode](https://pythonhosted.org/PyQRCode/rendering.html) which has several methods for returning a QR code.

 ```python
 import requests